You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 You shouldn't judge a person from what they wear.

-Steve Nash, League MVP, Phoenix Sons, who favors jeans and rumpled t-shirts, said last week he thought the league would be overstepping its bounds.
+Steve Nash, league MVP, Phoenix Sons, who favors jeans and rumpled t-shirts, said last week he thought the league would be overstepping its bounds.

 I'll do it.

-I'll go with the majority, but my personal view is that I completely understand governing the attire players around the bench.
+I'll go with the majority, but my personal view is that I completely understand governing the attire of players around the bench.

 Other than that, I think it's kind of up to the individual.